tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 I would recommend using CentOS 6 when trying to install Vertica from scratch, with instructions shown in section above.
 The choice of using CentOS 5 to begin with is totally a personal choice: I have a very stable CentOS 5 VM with lots of utility applications installed.
+There is no apparent advantage of using CentOS 5 over CentOS 6.

 ### Links